shilpasyal55/Aman-care-docs/source/index.html.md

 ```

-Fetch all orders of all users
+Fetch all orders of all users.
+Payment status initialy => "not initialized"

 ### HTTP Request